dfu5823/medical-ai-starter-kit/README.md

 bash setup.sh
 conda activate dermamnist-demo
 ```
 This creates the Python environment and installs required packages.
+Type y and press "return" when asked if you would like to log in to Weights & Biases.

 ### Step 3 — (Recommended) Login to Weights & Biases (only needs to be done once, only if you didn't do this already)
 ```bash